 R-L21 GROUP B: SNP Sequence R-L21>DF13>DF21>FGC3213>Z16532>Z16526>P314>L362>ZS4606

 The arguments for this being the Y-DNA signature of the progeny of the eponymous Cárthach are presented in Summary of Findings above.
 Fortunately, four of the mutations from SWAMH which contribute to the R-L21 Group B modal haplotype fall within FTDNA’s Panel 1 set of DYS locations (i.e the first twelve), so that the cluster was identifiable by the original Administrators of this McCarthy Surname Study in 2004.
 However the added bonus of the lineage having its own specific SNP, R-P314 (aka P314.2) was only discovered through a “R-L21 Walk through the Y” (WTY) test late in 2009.
 Then late in 2010 a further, younger, SNP in this lineage, R-L362, was also incidentally discovered in the FTDNA laboratories in two samples, one of which belonged to a McCarthy member.
 (Incredibly SNPs P314 and L362 are only 40 bases away from one another on the Y-chromosome, which is indeed how L362 was discovered.
 They are in a 'volatile' area, and have thus been found to be recurrent, i.e they have occurred elsewhere on the human phylogenetic tree, but nonetheless they are reliable indicators in the haplogroup of R-Z16526).
 Finally, Big Y testing of an L362 Callahan late in 2015 revealed the sought after SNP for which he tested negative but all McCarthys have tested positive: ZS4606.
-(In the same category were ZS4608 - in the DYZ19 (125 base pair repeat) region of the Y-chromosome and considered unreliable - and an SNP nominally at position 21957893 (referenced to Human Chromosome Build 38, hg38) in a palindromic region, and not verifiable by individual testing).
+(In the same category were ZS4608 - in the DYZ19 (125 base pair repeat) region of the Y-chromosome where identification of possible SNPs is considered questionable by some - and an SNP nominally at position 21957893 (referenced to Human Chromosome Build 38, hg38) in a palindromic region, also not verifiable by individual testing).

 More recently NGS testing (Big Y) has identified SNP Z16526 as a more suitable headline SNP for this lineage, thus the R-P314 Haplogroup project name change.

 The R Z16526 & Subclades Project, to which all R-L21 Group B McCarthys who have tested 37 STRs or more are joined, provides analysis of the overall Z16526 tree structure, (ref. https://www.familytreedna.com/public/R-P314/ ), the tree itself being maintained at www.mccarthydna.wordpress.com/.
-The subgroups B2, B3 and BX in the McCarthy Study correspond to subgroups 3b2, 3b3 and 3bx in the R Z16526 & Subclades Project.
+The subgroups B1, B2, B3 and BX in the McCarthy Study correspond to subgroups 3b1, 3b2, 3b3 and 3bx in the R Z16526 & Subclades Project.
 Subgroup B3 has been further subdivided.

 Between SNP Z16526, which occurred about 4,000 years ago, at the beginning of the Irish Bronze Age, and SNP ZS4606, some 3,000 years later, there appear to be several 'bottlenecks' in the ancestry of this group.
-The surnames Driscoll and possibly Crowley are found between the last two of these bottlenecks, implying that the lineage was located in Munster before the time of Ceallachán (d.
+The surnames Driscoll and possibly Crowley are found between the last two of these bottlenecks, implying that the lineage was very likely located in Munster before the time of Ceallachán (d.
 954).
-However, upstream of these bottlenecks (and testing negative for SNP L362) are to be found subgroups of further Munster names (e.g. Leahy, Lyons, Kennedy) alongside subgroups with a more northerly association: surnames from the midlands and north of Ireland such as Higgins, Ogan and Heaney, some with a with a strong Scottish connection (Chisholm and McAlister), then Eubanks (and variants), associated with Westmoreland (now Cumbria) in N.W.
+However, upstream of these bottlenecks (and testing negative for SNP L362) are to be found subgroups of further Munster names (e.g. Leahy, Lyons, Kennedy, O'Meara) alongside subgroups with a more northerly association: surnames from the midlands and north of Ireland such as Higgins, Ogan and Heaney, some with a with a strong Scottish connection (Chisholm and McAlister), then Eubanks (and variants), associated with Westmoreland (now Cumbria) in N.W.
 England or possibly elsewhere in England.
 All these subgroups share ancestry with one another at a later time than they share it with the L362 McCarthys and O'Callaghans.